CyberSurge-Dev/EasyIO-Library/README.md

   - Subtract
   - Multiply
   - Divide

-    NOTE: To be added:
+	To be added:
     - Trig
     - Area
-    - Linear Algebra
     - Eventually some form of function handler
     - and more